NaotoKubota/Shiba/docs/usage/scshiba.md

     - Calculates PSI values and perform differential analysis.

 positional arguments:
-  config.yaml           Config file in yaml format
+  config                Config file in yaml format

-optional arguments:
+options:
   -h, --help            show this help message and exit -p PROCESS, --process PROCESS
                         Number of processors to use (default: 1)